StevenWeir038/Scientia-Geographia-Quiz/README.md

 ## Name Section
 The name section has a few useful features:
 - Autofocus on the name input element to save the user having to manually select.
 This is expecially useful on mobile devices.
+The blinking cursor shows the application is ready for input.
-- Two buttons to either start or Leave quiz and go back to landing section
+- Two buttons to either start or leave quiz and return to landing section.
+This gives the user added control before beginning the game.
 - An additional event listener on the input element for pressing enter on a keyboard or Go on a mobile device keypad.
-This has the same result as Start quiz.
+This has the same result as clicking the start button.
 - An error handler that applies a red border to the input box in the event where no player name is provided.

 ![Name Section](docs/readme/input-name-section.png "Name Section")

 ## Quiz Section
 ### Quiz Info Bar
-STILL TO COMPLETE

 ![Quiz Info Bar](docs/readme/quiz-info.png "Quiz Info Bar")

-- question indicator
+Features include:
+- An indicator stating the current question number out of a total of the total quiz length..
-- countdown timer
+- A countdown timer with intuitive favicon showing a person and clockface
-- countdown bar
+- A countdown bar for the more visual user
-STILL TO COMPLETE add to features - question randomiser

 ### Question & Answers
-STILL TO COMPLETE

 ![Question Answer Next](docs/readme/question-answer-next.png "Question Answer Next")

+Features include:
+- One question and four multiple choice answers
+- On selected answer has a different format
+- The user can change their mind and select a different answer before clicking next button to move to next question

 ### Score Tracker
-STILL TO COMPLETE

 ![Score Tracker](docs/readme/quiz-answer-feedback.png "Score Tracker")

+As the quiz defaults to 10 questions, 10 elements were hard coded into the html.
+The purpose of these are to give a visual cue to the user on how well they are doing.

+NB. a future implementation could be to change the number of quiz  questions.
+It would be possible to change the score tracker element to reflect the total question count set by the ``quizLength`` variable in the JS file by means of a template literal.

+Elements are color coded and mean the following:
+- *Yellow* shows the question the user is currently on.
+This supplements the question number display in the quiz info bar above the question
+- *Gray* shows the user didn't confirm an answer for the previous question before the 30 second countdown reached zero.
+- *Red* shows a wrong answer
+- *Green* shows a correct answer

+On testing this feature with family and work colleagues I found this type of feedback improved user experience as they shared their progress with the group.

 ### Results Section
-STILL TO COMPLETE

 ![Results Section](docs/readme/results.png "Results Section")

+The results modal provides the user with:
+- Their total score out of 10
+- A bespoke message comprised of the name they proved before the 1st question with text feedback based on their score.
+- A REPLAY button

 # Testing
+## Fixed Bugs
+- Shuffle functionality added to quiz before beginning using Fisher/Yates method.
+This way we can always ask the same number of questions but improve their variation in the case the user plays more than once.
+- User could proceed to quiz without entering text into playerName input
+- Score Tracker displayed correct/incorrect answer before user moved onto next question.
+This gave the oppurtunity to cheat.
+- Syncing the countdown bar with the countdown timer element.

+## Unfixed Bugs
+If the user doesn't select an answer withing 30 seconds the score tracker for the current question should default to a gray color.

+It was found if a question was answered correctly / incorrectly and any subsequent question wasn't answered within 30 seconds, the last answered questions color of red or green was assumed.
+This scenario is highly unlikely to be seen by the user as they are assumed to make an effort to answer a question and move on, even if they are unsure of the answer.

+## Browsers
+STILL TO COMPLETE

 ## Validator Testing
 ### HTML